criscola/kubernetes-dbaas/docs/enduser_guide.md

 kubectl apply -f my-db.yaml
 ```

+> **Note:** updates to the `spec` field of already existing resources are not supported, and will be rejected by the Operator.

 3. Delete the resource:

 This will delete the relative database instance.
 The Secret associated with it will be garbage collected.